 Then there’s the Basque Country, and its beautiful capital of San Sebastian (the 2016 European Capital of Culture).

 Here are five reasons to visit the northern Spanish city by the sea, from food to fashion and sightseeing to sport, and a cultural list of four must-see areas.
 It is said to be one of the world’s most beautiful cities, whose language and traditions are some of the oldest in Europe, and still thriving today.

 But first, you have to eat your way through the Pintxos in San Sebastian at the many Pintxos bars and truly experience Spain miniature food culture like no other.

 They are as culturally significant in San Sebastian as the landmarks, monuments and the very old Basque language.
 Making Pintxos is an art form; eating them is a social event.
 And it’s criminal to call these exquisite bites layered on top of a small piece of bread and held together by a single cocktail stick tapas.

-Where are your favourite areas of Spain?
+Where are your favourite areas of Spain to capture the most glorious Spain images?
 Now is the chance to show them off!